(last updated January 7th, 2018)

 by Chögyam Trungpa

-Inspired by the Zen monk Thich Nhat Hanh “I like to walk alone on country paths, rice plants and wild grasses on both sides, putting each foot down on the earth in mindfulness, knowing that I walk on the wondrous earth.
+November 1st, 2017 marked one full year (365 days) of publishing one nature-based haiku and inspirational image a day.
+It remains to be a great personal journey, one filled with learning and getting to know myself and my environment.
+I continue to be inspired by this poignant quote penned by Zen monk Thich Nhat Hanh “I like to walk alone on country paths, rice plants and wild grasses on both sides, putting each foot down on the earth in mindfulness, knowing that I walk on the wondrous earth.
 In such moments, existence is a miraculous and mysterious reality.
 People usually consider walking on water or in thin air a miracle.
 But I think the real miracle is to walk on earth . . . a miracle we don’t even recognize.”

 Questions?
 Comments?
 Email me at email@example.com

 A special thank you to The Zen Space for choosing some of my poems for their 2017 Spring Showcase.
 Here is a direct link.